mchyasn/cyber-Projs-beginner-to-advanced/README.md

 #  Cybersecurity Projects: Beginner to Advanced

-This repository contains a structured collection of cybersecurity projects ranging from beginner-level fundamentals to advanced techniques.
-Each project is organized in its own folder with a dedicated README, screenshots, and documentation to help others learn through practical implementation.
+This repository contains a structured collection of **70+ hands-on cybersecurity projects** organized by difficulty — from foundational tools to advanced red/blue/purple team operations.
+Every project is designed, executed, and documented in real environments, not simulated tutorials.

+---

 ##  Project Levels

-Projects are grouped by skill level:
+Projects are grouped into three progressive levels:

-- Beginner Projects: Focused on foundational cybersecurity skills and hands-on tools.
-- Intermediate Projects: Cover realistic scenarios, tool integration, and defensive/offensive security.
+- **Beginner Projects (1–25):**
+  Learn core skills through practical tools and concepts — scanning, encryption, authentication, honeypots, Snort, DNS spoofing, etc.

+- **Intermediate Projects (26–50):**
+  Focus on threat detection, malware sandboxing, steganography, custom firewalls, rootkits, AI for intrusion detection, and SCADA security.

+- **Advanced Projects (51–70):**
-- Advanced Projects: Include enterprise-grade setups, automation, threat detection, malware analysis, and red vs blue simulations.
+  Build enterprise-grade tools and infrastructure: ransomware detection, zero-trust models, SIEM dashboards, SOC automation, blockchain analysis, and red vs blue team simulations.

+---

 ##  Project Structure

 Each project folder includes:

-- A `README.md` with step-by-step instructions and explanations.
+- `README.md` — Step-by-step walkthroughs and tool usage
-- Screenshots demonstrating each major step.
-- Configuration files, scripts, or source code where applicable.
-- Notes and learning outcomes.
+- `screenshots/` — Visual evidence of execution
+- `logs/`, `tools/`, `scans/` — Collected data and artifacts
+- `findings.md` — Key results, notes, and lessons learned
+- `setup.sh` (if applicable) — Environment initialization scripts

+All folders follow a consistent format for reproducibility and portfolio value.

+---

-## Completed Projects
+## Example Completed Projects

-- `Internal-Recon/`: Network scanning, service detection, and firewall testing using Nmap.
+- `Internal-Recon/` — Network mapping and firewall analysis using Nmap
-- `Basic-Keylogger-(Linux)/`: Python keylogger using pynput inside a safe virtual environment.
+- `Basic-Keylogger-(Linux)/` — Python keylogger using `pynput` in a safe VM
+- `Malware-Sandbox/` — Windows/Linux VM setup with monitoring tools
+- `Stego-Detection-Project/` — Covert data extraction using steghide, binwalk, exiftool
+- `SCADA-Security-Project/` — Modbus network simulation and vulnerability scanning
+- `Secure-Containers/` — Hardened Docker stack with Trivy CVE scans
+- `Firewall-Custom-iptables/` — Custom Linux firewall setup with logging

-More projects are being added continuously.
+More projects are added continuously.

+---

 ##  Requirements

-- Virtualization software (e.g., VMware, VirtualBox, Proxmox)
+- Virtualization tools (Proxmox, VMware, or VirtualBox)
-- Linux (Kali, Ubuntu) and Windows virtual machines
+- Linux (Kali, Ubuntu, Fedora) and Windows (10/11, Server) VMs
+- Networking: VLANs, NAT, or bridged mode
-- Basic networking setup (NAT or bridged)
+- Basic scripting: Bash, PowerShell, Python
-- Familiarity with command line and scripting (Bash, PowerShell, Python)
+- Git and terminal usage

+---

 ##  Disclaimer

-All projects in this repository are for educational and ethical research purposes only.
-Do not use these tools or techniques on networks or systems you do not own or have explicit permission to test.
+All projects in this repository are for **educational and ethical research purposes only**.
+Do **not** use these tools or techniques on systems or networks without **explicit permission**.

+---

 ##  License

 This repository is open for learning, personal use, and ethical practice.
-Contact the author if you intend to use parts of it for commercial or instructional content.
+For commercial or instructional use, please contact the author.

+---

 ##  Author

-Created and maintained by [mchyasn](https://github.com/mchyasn)
+Built and maintained by **[@mchyasn](https://github.com/mchyasn)**
+Cybersecurity Home Lab | Red & Blue Team Projects | Ethical Hacker

+---

+> 💡 Want to learn by doing?
+> Explore real attacks.
+Detect them.
+Log them.
+Defend like a pro.